-For instance, almost all the ride-hailing companies in Dhaka now have logistics operation and on-demand food delivery operation.
+For instance, almost all the ride-hailing companies in Dhaka now have logistics operations and on-demand food delivery operations.
 While it is possible that they run these logistics operations with a separate license, it is absolutely possible to connect two services technologically and that is where leverage is for the ride-hailing companies.
 I don’t think approved guideline has considered this reality.

 Every regulation comes with certain limitations.
 Although regulations are prepared with utmost good intentions; at times, they end up not serving the purpose.

 When you prepare a regulation or a policy, it is always about tradeoffs.
 You choose a policy over another, meaning you gain some benefits and face some disadvantages.
-When policymakers often see the benefits from a certain regulation, there are chances that they overlook the shortcomings both in the short-term and long-term.
+When policymakers often see the benefits of a certain regulation, there are chances that they overlook the shortcomings both in the short-term and long term.

 This applies to this guideline as well.
 While I like the overall guideline (because it is quite minimalistic) there are multiple points that do not make sense.
 More on that in a moment.

 “Mobility is a big problem in Dhaka, as we wrote in a recent report.
 It is hard to get from one place to another in the city without spending hours on the road and the public transportation system is showing little sign of improvement.

 Traffic has gotten worse over the years.
 According to World Bank, average traffic speed in Dhaka has dropped from 21 km/hour to 7 km/hour over the last 10 years.